DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 ### Switch view mode

-This level is empty - so we have no lights by which to see what we're doing.
+This level is empty - therefore, we have no lights by which to see what we're doing.
 Placed Actors will all pretty much be invisible.

 If you look in the top-right of the viewport, you'll see that we're currently in *Lit* mode - but this shit ain't lit.